YashJ02/pyvault/Tools and Utilities/Security Tools/Keylogger/src/README.md

 - `--onefile`: Packages everything into a single executable file.
 - `--noconsole`: (Optional) Hides the console window (useful for GUI applications).
-- `CustomName`: (Optional) specify the name of the executable file.
 - `--icon`: (Optional) set a custom icon for the executable file.

 Replace `CustomName` with your desired executable name.